dtcenter/METviewer/docs/Users_Guide/installation.rst

 Making a Database Accessible in the METviewer Web Application
 -------------------------------------------------------------
 To make a new database accessible in the METviewer Web Application click on "Reload list of databases" button in the upper right corner of the main JSP page.
-The list of available databases should be updated and a new database should be in it
+The list of available databases should be updated and a new database should be in it.